pgangw/D3_Final_Project_2022/README.md

 The project will answer the research questions -
 - Which companies/fashion brands perform the best/worst in terms of sharing information on their environmental impact transparency metrics charted out by fashion revolution?
-- What are the scores of each of the companies across the transparency sub-segments?
+- What are the total scores of each of the companies across the transparency sub-segments?
+- Which country has the highest average score?

 Read the complete project proposal [here](https://docs.google.com/document/d/1m5mDR6d8ahnKloVvW77OdbqLKlHP3M9e2Fki1RC-KiU/edit).